VegaDeftwing/OpGuidesHugoSrc/content/Phil/fallacy.md

 {{< hint info>}}

 Vaccines do have some side effects, usually just a low fever and a sore arm, and **very** rarely something serious.
-It's just that by having a high enough population vaccinated we can be safe from much much more likely threats like polio.
+It's just that by having a high enough population vaccinated we can be safe from much more likely threats like polio.
 Vaccinate your fucking kids, Karen.
 Don't contribute to the tragedy of the commons.

 {{< /hint >}}